coreos/fleet/Documentation/unit-files-and-scheduling.md

 ##### Dynamic requirements

-fleet supports several [systemd specifiers](#systemd-specifiers) to allow requirements to be dynamically determined based on a Unit's name.
+flt supports several [systemd specifiers](#systemd-specifiers) to allow requirements to be dynamically determined based on a Unit's name.
 This means that the same unit can be used for multiple Units and the requirements are dynamically substituted when the Unit is scheduled.

 For example, a Unit by the name `foo.service`, whose unit contains the following snippet:

 ```
-[X-Fleet]
+[X-Flt]
 MachineOf=%p.socket
 ```